renovatebot/renovate/docs/design-decisions.md

 Default behaviour is to auto-discover all `package.json` locations in a repository and process them all.
 Doing so means that "monorepos" are supported by default.
-This can be overridden by the configuration option `packageFiles`, where you list the file paths manually (e.g. limit to just `package.json` in root of repository).
+This can be overridden by the configuration option `includePaths`, where you list the file paths manually (e.g. limit to just `package.json` in root of repository).